 Listen to Danny’s Complete Story Below!

 A 28-7 loss to Lamar is all the fuel North Shore needs for the upcoming year.
-They believe they would have played in the state championship game if they had knocked off the Redskins.
+They believe they would have played in the state championship game if they had knocked off the Washington Football Team.
 This year’s team features 11 returning starters with playmakers at key positions.
 The Mustangs will use a two quarterback offense, but look for Lawrence McCardell to start.
 Kevian Deleon is one of the state’s most dangerous kick returners and is tough to contain as a receiver.
 Running back Tristan Houston averaged over 12 yards per carry as a sophomore.
 There’s no telling how dangerous he can be with a full work load.

 The defense is among the state’s fastest and most athletic.
 Linebacker Zach Whitley is committed to Alabama.
 His instincts are unmatched and his leadership is invaluable.
 His close friend and fellow linebacker, Christian Jacobs, is overshadowed but equally effective.